Myanmar’s political background

 - Core courses: intensive, 20-day learning retreats aimed at improving politicians’ capacities and political engagement

 - Alumni activities: long weekends where core course alumni gather to further increase their knowledge and capacity on the issues of programmatic parties, intraparty democracy, and dialogue

 - Multiparty dialogue platforms: facilitated dialogue cycles designed to enhance the practice of multiparty dialogue and to find new approaches to state- and region-level challenges and opportunities

-During 2014 and 2015, these schools have been held in Shan State, Mon State, and Tanintharyi Division, with Kayin State and Kayah State added in 2016.
+Since 2014, these schools have been held for leadership level politicians from Shan State, Mon State, Kayin State, Kayah State and Tanintharyi Division.
 Read more about MySoP here.

 Bram Steenhuisen is Demo Finland’s and NIMD’s Country Representative in Myanmar.
 In an interview with Demo Finland he gives an insight into the school’s activities.